qomolangmaice/ZedOS/README.md

 ------------------------

 ###Bochs
-If you want to simulate and debug you new OS, Bochs is good choice for you.
+If you want to simulate and debug your new OS, Bochs is good choice for you.
 You can compile and install it as follows:
 ###
         $ wget http://sourceforge.net/projects/bochs/files/bochs/2.6.8/bochs-2.6.8.tar.gz